 Cholesterol: famously found in fatty foods

-I certainly discovered something new about cholesterolA substance present in many tissues and an important constituent of cell membranes although high concentrations of a certain type of cholesterol in the blood are unhealthy. and healthy eating last week during National Cholesterol Week.
-For example, did you know that cholesterol is needed to manufacture vitaminEssential substances that cannot be produced by the body and so must be acquired from the diet.
-D and sex hormones?
-Too much cholesterol, however, can be very damaging to your health and results in heart disease, strokeAny sudden neurological problem caused by a bleed or a clot in a blood vessel. and circulatory disease.
+I certainly discovered something new about cholesterol and healthy eating last week during National Cholesterol Week.
+For example, did you know that cholesterol is needed to manufacture vitamin D and sex hormones?
+LDL Cholesterol also may not be as bad as you thought for older people.
+Too much cholesterol, however, can be very damaging to your health and may result in heart disease, stroke and circulatory disease.

-Heart UK suggest that by taking bitesize steps everyone can reduce their cholesterol without greatly altering their lifestyle.
+Heart UK suggest that by taking bite-size steps everyone can reduce their cholesterol without greatly altering their lifestyle.
 I took this to mean more bites of the fruit that has now made a welcome appearance on my desk and less bites of the pastries from the shop downstairs…

 Simple steps to reduce your cholesterol include